NinaQuik/surfs_up/README.md

 |![June Temps](/Resources/June_temps.png)  |                 ![December Temps](/Resources/December_temps.png)|

 As you can see from the analysis
-- Temperatures are moderately cooler in december, although they average 71 degrees Fahrenheit.
-Average June temperatures are close to 75 degrees.
+- Temperatures are nice in both December and June.
+It is moderately cooler in December with an average temperature of 71 degrees Fahrenheit, while June tends to be on average four degrees warmer.
+- There is slightly more variance in temperatures in December than June.
+December has a standard deviation of 3.75; June temps have a 3.26 standard deviation.
+The lower quartile in December may be cool for ice cream, although not for many people coming from less temperate climates.
+- There are more temperature recordings in June (1700) than December (1517) despite December being a longer month.